The short version

 If you’d like some ideas of ways you can cool or warm your bedroom, bed, and body, I’ve written two dedicated articles about cooling and warming, which you can find here:

-See my tips for keeping your bed warm in cold weather
+See my tips for keeping warm in bed

 See my tips for keeping cool in bed